Ultra-thin corrugated metamaterial film as large-area transmission dynode

 \section{Introduction}

-The Timed Photon Counter (TiPC) is a novel vacuum electron multiplier that has ultra-thin transmission dynodes (tynodes) as multiplication stages \cite{VanderGraaf2017}.
-The detection principle is similar to a photomultiplier tube (PMT), namely photoemission from a photocathode and subsequent (secondary) electron multiplication in vacuum.
+The Timed Photon Counter (\gls{TiPC}) is a novel vacuum electron multiplier that has ultra-thin transmission dynodes (\gls{tynode}s) as multiplication stages \cite{VanderGraaf2017}.
+The detection principle is similar to a photomultiplier tube (\gls{PMT}), i.e. photoemission from a photocathode and subsequent (secondary) electron multiplication in vacuum.
 In a PMT, a photoelectron is multiplied within a series of (reflective) dynodes \cite{Hamamatsu2007}.
 The dynodes are carefully aligned in a sequence, where the electric potential is step-wisely increased between each dynode.
-Under influence of the electric field, the SEs are accelerated and directed from dynode to dynode.
-Their number increases until they reach the anode, which will provide an electrical signal as read-out.
-PMTs belong to one of the most sensitive photon detectors due to its high gain and low noise.
-However, there are some disadvantages due to the complex arrangement of the (reflective) dynodes.
-First, the non-uniform electron paths between each dynode limits the timing resolution to nanoseconds.
-Second, the electron paths are easily perturbed by external magnetic fields.
-And lastly, the device is large, fragile and expensive to manufacture.
+Under influence of the electric field, the secondary electrons (\gls{SE}s) are accelerated and directed from dynode to dynode.
+On each impact, their number is multiplied.
+Eventually, the avalanche of electrons is collected by the anode, which provides an output signal.

+PMTs are widely used as photodetector in low-light applications due to its high gain, low noise and large sensing area.
+Their spectral response can be tailored to a certain part of the spectrum, ranging from ultraviolet to near-infrared, by choosing a window material with high transparency and a photocathode material with high sensitivity to the selected region \cite{Hamamatsu2007}.
+However, the design of PMTs has some drawbacks due to the complex arrangement of the (reflective) dynodes.
+First, the non-uniform electron paths between each dynode limit the time resolution in the order of nanoseconds.
+Second, the electron paths are easily perturbed by magnetic fields, which precludes PMTs to be used in applications with strong magnets.
+Last, the device is voluminous, fragile and expensive to manufacture.